 Making a profit is core to all businesses, but doing so while having a social purpose means an organisation can make wiser business decisions, assess the impact of these decisions on others, and protect its interests long-term.
 This is how we aspire to run our business.
-Focusing on more than just profits has meant we can integrate some important beliefs into our business operations.
+Focusing on both profit and purpose has involved integrating some important beliefs into our business operations:

-We believe that we have a responsibility to play a positive role in the Communities we engage with, and to make meaningful social contributions.
-Some of this comes from the clients we work with: Over 50% of our clients are charities and social enterprises making a significant impact on peoples’ lives, and a large proportion of our work in some way involves supporting the public sector.
-As well as advising our clients we also work to benefit the wider sector, for example collaborating with the government to create the Community Interest Company (CIC), a legal structure now used by over 14,000 organisations operating for the public good.
+We believe that we have a responsibility to engage positively with our Communities and to make meaningful social contributions.
+Some of this comes from the clients we work with: Over 50% of our clients are charities and social enterprises making a significant impact on peoples’ lives, and a large proportion of our work in some way involves supporting the public sector and not-for-profits.
+As well as advising our clients, we work to benefit the whole of the public benefit sector.
+For example, we collaborated with government to create the Community Interest Company (CIC), a legal structure now used by over 14,000 organisations operating for the public good.

-We are a commercial firm, yet we understand the purpose which drives not-for-profits.
-Annually, 1% of our profits are donated to address social issues in an effort to put our money where our mouth is when it comes to driving social impact.
-We also play our part by offering thousands of hours of pro-bono work.
-In addition, our people hold over one hundred charity trusteeships.
+We are a commercial firm, yet embracing our purpose means we understand the motivations which drive social enterprises, non-profits and public organisations.
+In an effort to put our money where our mouth is, we donate 1% of profits to address social issues.
+We also play our part by giving thousands of hours of pro-bono work, and our people hold over one hundred charity trusteeships.

 We believe that it’s critical to minimise our impact on the Planet.
-So we’ve committed to taking action on the climate emergency and reaching net carbon zero by the end of 2019.
-Learn more our about climate emergency recognition here.
-We’ve reduced our carbon footprint by more than 33% since 2014, despite our business growing by 60% over the same period.
-We also now operate as a zero-waste-to-landfill office, with 100% of our waste composted, recycled, or turned into usable electricity and heat.
+We have formally recognised the climate emergency, and in doing so have made a number of commitments, including one to reach net zero carbon in 2019.
+We think that’s achievable, given that we’ve reduced our carbon footprint by more than 33% since 2014, despite our business growing by 60% over the same period.
+We also operate as a zero-waste-to-landfill office, with 100% of our waste composted, recycled, or turned into usable electricity and heat.
 We genuinely believe that growth doesn’t have to come with a high environmental cost and are trying to work as sustainably as we can.
-We have created a robust environmental strategy to ensure we’re consistently reducing or impact.
-Take a look at our Quality, Environmental and Information Security Policy to learn more.
+We have created a robust Environmental Policy Statement to ensure we’re consistently reducing our impact.

 Creating a positive impact is a long-term goal and though we haven’t cracked every detail and there’s always more to do, we’re working on it.